OpenAPITools/openapi-generator/samples/client/petstore/R/README.md

-# R API client for petstore
+# R API client for openapi

 This is a sample server Petstore server.
 For this sample, you can use the api key `special-key` to test the authorization filters.